 Winter (November / December / January / February / March)

-Winter covers a long period at this latitude and altitude.
+Winter covers many months at this latitude and altitude, from November through March.
 The loop road usually closes by mid-November and then cross-country ski track is prepared as soon as a good snow base forms.
-Snowshoeing is a great way to explore the park and ranger-guided snowshoe walks are offered on Satrurdays in January and February.
-Winter temperatures can dip below zero degrees fahrenheit and blizzard conditions can occur during any winter month.
+Snowshoeing and skiing are great way to explore the park.
+Winter temperatures can dip below zero degrees Fahrenheit and blizzard conditions can occur during any winter month.
+This winter season (2020/2021), we will not offer weekend guided snowshoe hikes, but you can still obtain snowshoes by loan at the visitor center.
+Learn more about what winter is like on the moon!

 Spring (April / May / June)